 If you are concerned about your child’s development, our specialists are here to help.
-We work with you to understand your child’s strengths and needs, and identify supports and resources to help your child reach their potential.
+We work with you to understand your child’s strengths and needs, and identify support and resources to help your child reach their potential.
 Through a multi-disciplinary approach, your child can access comprehensive evaluations and treatment plans to address your priorities.
 Our programs serve children from infancy to young adulthood.

-The Division of Developmental and Behavioral Pediatrics (DDBP) has programs for specific developmental needs, including Autism Spectrum Disorders (The Kelly O’Leary Center), Down Syndrome (The Jane and Richard Thomas Center), Spina Bifida,
+The Division of Developmental and Behavioral Pediatrics (DDBP) has programs for specific developmental needs, including Autism Spectrum Disorders, Down Syndrome, Spina Bifida,

 Rubinstein Taybi Syndrome, Transition Clinic, and general developmental and learning difficulties.